Marie de Gournay: Life

 She translated works by Sallust, Ovid, Virgil, and Tacitus.
 Gournay also wrote verses about her cat Léonore (also the name of Montaigne's daughter) and Joan of Arc, adapted Ronsard, wrote on the instruction of princes, and criticized the Précieuses.
 In 1619 she published the translation Versions de quelques pièces de Virgile, Tacite, Salluste with a preface in which she opposed François de Malherbe's view that the French language had to be purged.
 Gournay was accused of being ridiculous, past-orientated, and of being an old maid.
 In turn, Gournay published a fierce defense of women's rights in 1622, Égalité des Hommes et des Femmes, which she dedicated to Queen Anne d'Autriche.
 In 1624 she published a bold revision of Pierre de Ronsard's poem Remerciement, au Roy.

-In her 1626 novel Le Promenoir de M. de Montaigne qui traite de l’amour dans l’œuvre de Plutarque she explored the dangers women face when they become dependent on men.
+In her 1626 novel Le Promenoir de M. de Montaigne qui traite de l’amour dans l’œuvre de Plutarque, she explored the dangers women face when they become dependent on men.
 A collection of her works was published in 1626 entitled L'ombre de la damoiselle de Gournay.
 She moved to an apartment on the rue Saint Honoré and helped to establish the French Academy.
 The small pension granted to her by Cardinal Richelieu allowed her to publish a 1635 edition of Montaigne's Essays.
 In 1641 she published another collection of her own works Les Advis, ou les Presens de la Demoiselle de Gournay.
-She died in 1645, aged 79, and is buried at the Saint-Eustache Church in Paris.
+She died in Paris in 1645, aged 79, and is buried at the Saint-Eustache Church in Paris.
 Marie de Gournay is now recognized as the first woman in France to contribute to literary criticism and one of the first to argue forcibly on the equality of men and women.
 Her final collected works ran to nearly 1,000 pages.